frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 - The `Gusset` Featurescript is an easy way to create gussets by selecting the locations of the holes the gusset should attach to.

-**Navigate to the "Exercise #3 Structure" part studio tab** in your copied document and **follow the instructions in the slides** to complete the second exercise.
+**Navigate to the "Exercise #3 Structure" part studio tab** in your copied document and **follow the instructions in the slides** to complete the exercise.

 <!-- Slideshow container -->
 <div class="slideshow-container">